-Recent honors include the First Amendment Award (formerly Freedom of Information Award) by the Associated Press Managing Editors, the game story, column and enterprise story of the year from the Football Writers Association of America. the Herby Kirby Memorial Award (the Alabama Sports Writers Association’s highest honor), and two Pulitzer Prize nominations.
+Honors include the First Amendment Award (formerly Freedom of Information Award) by the Associated Press Managing Editors, the game story, column and enterprise story of the year from the Football Writers Association of America, two Herby Kirby Memorial Awards (the Alabama Sports Writers Association’s highest honor), and two Pulitzer Prize nominations.

-Previous beats include the Green Bay Packers, Arizona Cardinals and Tampa Bay Buccaneers, along with Major League Baseball’s Arizona Diamondbacks.
+Previous beats include the SEC, Alabama and Arizona State in collegiate sports, the NFL's Buccaneers, Cardinals and Packers, and MLB's Diamondbacks.
 Originally from Minnesota and a graduate of the University of New Hampshire, he currently resides in Tuscaloosa.

 Chris, tremendous article on the BAMA D. I believe your quote on Nick Saban concerning the defensive sums up my opinion.
 The Secondary, in my opinion, will stack up well against the HUNH teams.
 The LB's and D Line most likely will aid the entire defensive by making the overall defense seamless.
 It all comes down to confidence.
 And BAMA did not have confidence in many games in 2013.

 I live in Dothan, AL. Yesterday, one of our local sports radio shows had two former Alabama players in the studio.
 One of the WOOF radio hosts ask what can Alabama do to stop the spread/HUNH teams, i.e. Auburn.
 The ex-BAMA standouts said: "you have to recruit toward this new spread strategy".
 This meaning faster, leaner guys that can play all 4 downs.